 This course focuses on current approaches and practices in teaching the English language arts in grades 7-12 with special emphasis on writing.
 It introduces students to curriculum development for diverse students of various cultures and special needs.
-Students construct a thematic unit that interates the language arts consistent with the New york State Learning Standards and the IRA/NCTE Standards for the English Language Arts.
+Students construct a thematic unit that interates the language arts consistent with the New york State Learning Standards and the IRA/ NCTE Standards for the English Language Arts.
 Peer teaching and a school-college computer mentoring project provide authentic experience in teaching and also stimulate reflection on pedagogical theory.
 Collaborative pedagogy is modeled throughout the course.
 Prerequisites: INTD 203, EDUC 204 and SPED 205.
 Corequisite: INTD 301.
-Credits: 3(3-0).
-Offered every spring.
+Credits: 3(3-0) Offered every spring

-INTD 302 Methods and Materials in Secondary Education: Foreign Language eign language standards and the application of modern technologies in foreign language instruction.
+INTD 302 Methods and Materials in Secondary Education: Foreign Language

+This course provides the theory and practice of foreign language instruction at the middle school and secondary high school levels including the state and national foreign language standards and the application of modern technologies in foreign language instruction.
 Students apply the theory to the development of instructional materials, lesson plans, and instructional unit, and peer lessons.
 Prerequisites: INTD 203, EDUC 204, and SPED 205.
 Corequisite: FREN 320 or SPAN 320.
-Credits: 3(3-0).
-Offered every spring.
+Credits: 3(3-0) Offered every spring